YashwanthDuvva/git_study_description/README.md

 4. to uncommit use git reset HEAD/ HEAD~1
 5. head~1 takes last commit and before change ie staging file
 6. it will reset all commits

+# forking
+1. forking means duplicating entire repo form a person to our github
+2. now we can make changes
+3. add content make commits